 With her practice she wants to get to the root cause of an individual’s health concerns by considering their diet, lifestyle and their physical and mental being.
 It all starts from where you are.
 Empower yourself.
 And adjust habits and beliefs.

 Justine is not only a Registered Holistic Nutritionist, she is also an Elementary School Teacher ...
 Read More

-Chanel graduated from the Professional Institute of Massage Therapy in April 2022.
-She specializes in deep tissue treatments, relaxation massage, trigger point therapy and applications of hydrotherapy.
+Chanel graduated from the Professional Institute of Massage Therapy in March 2022.
+She specializes in deep tissue treatments, relaxation massage, trigger point therapy, cupping and applications of hydrotherapy.